nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 1. Nuxeo must be configured to manage Elastic aliases, add the `elasticsearch.manageAlias.enabled=true` in your `nuxeo.conf`
 {{#> callout type='warning' }}
-   Note that if you are switching an existing instance to use manage aliases it will require a service interruption.
+   Note that if you are switching an existing instance to use managed aliases it will require a service interruption.
    Stop Nuxeo and drop the existing `nuxeo` index, then activate the manage aliases option and, start Nuxeo, proceed to a repository reindexing while service is interrupted.
    The next reindexing will not require service interruption.
 {{/callout}}